-Everyone, regardless of age, reserves to live in a warm, dry home.
+Everyone, regardless of age, deserves to live in a warm, dry home.
 Living in a home that is cold and damp is bad for your physical and mental health – plus they are more expensive to heat.

 If you think your home is damp and cold, there are options available to you: